Code-Institute-Submissions/wildlife-quiz-game/README.md

 **HTML, CSS, JavaScript (Front End Framework Bootstrap)  Python, Full Stack Micro Framework Flask :**

 ## Testing

+Automated Testing was undertaken to ensure that the development process followed was Test-driven development (TDD.
+The test suites are located in the test_routes.py and test_helper_functions.py files.
+All tests passed as per screenshots in the 'Documentation' folder in the 'Automated_Testing' subfolder.

 Manual testing was undertaken for this application and satisfactorily passed.
 A sample of the tests conducted are as follows:
 1. Testing navigation buttons and hyperlinks throughout the page